sonorangirl/wes-bos-courses/FlexBox/notes.md

 #### Flex-shrink
 + When there is not enough space available, how should the items in the same row be divided
 + `flex-shrink: 1` is the default
-+ larger numbers will make items give up mre room to other items, and become smaller than the other items in the row
++ larger numbers will make items give up more room to other items, and become smaller than the other items in the row
 #### Flex-basis
 + If there is a width (or height) given, and the screen size the container is able be exactly that, how big should the items be (in an ideal situation)